metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 - differences in database query performance for frequently and infrequently used usernames,
 - differences in the execution paths of Symfony's components for existing and non-existing user names.

-Does not protect:
-- account registration processes (if any)
-- password change route (if any)
-- password reset route (if any)

-Does not enforce timeouts after individual failed login attempts.

-Does not monitor the total number of failed authentication attempts per minute, and has no threshold above which the authentication system automatically injects a configurable 45+ second delay between authentication attempts.

-Does not protect against many usernames and same password attacks.

 Throws specific types of Exceptions for different situations (for logging purposes) and leaves it to the login form to hyde differences between them that should not be reported to users.

 Does not garbage-collect nor pack stored RequestCounts.

-Does not contain (examples of) Controllers, forms and entities for
-- sending explanatory e-mails with username and IP adrress release links and tokens
-- storing release tokens sent by e-mail
-- release username, IP addres, or the combination of username with IP adress or user agent

 INSTALLATION AND CONFIGURATION
 ------------------------------